-These inspections are undertaken using a combination of directly employed electrical engineers and electrical contractors.
+These inspections are undertaken using external electrical contractors.
 Any work that is recommended within the inspection reports are carried out by the inspecting engineer, within a proportionate timescale.

 (e) Gas Servicing

 In accordance with legislation, the Council has a statutory obligation to ensure all gas heating appliances are inspected and have an annual Landlord Gas Safety Record (LGSR).
 The current aim is to service all gas heating appliances every 10 months, allowing for any access difficulties.
 TSG Building Services Ltd is currently appointed as our gas heating servicing and repairs contractor.